Photography Guide

 - Shooting via screenshots in Zoom (with or without a Zoom background) or other videoconferencing application:

 - Are you shooting during a meeting in progress?
-Mute your microphone or the screenshot noises so that you don’t disturb the meeting.
-Practice muted photos with a partner in advance if needed.
+Mute your device so that you don’t disturb the meeting.

 - Photo shooters: maximize the window.
 If on a computer with multiple displays of different sizes, use the largest display, which can potentially increase the quality of the image.